Canadaland: History

 In October 2024, Brown edited an interview on a show hosted by award-winning journalist Justin Ling, despite Ling's objections.
 The edits included the removal of a statement linking Canada's arms sales to Israel to Palestinian deaths, and cutting the word "genocide."
 While Ling and his guest called the edits political, Brown defended them as improvements.
 The dispute led to the resignation of the host, Pugliese as editor-in-chief, and several other staff.
 Brown later confirmed he insisted on final approval of all company content and reclaimed the editor-in-chief position for himself.

 That same month, Brown interviewed the Israeli Ambassador to Canada Iddo Moed about antisemitism in Canada.
 The podcast contained factual errors, which Brown left uncorrected.
 His remaining staff later published a 3,000-word analysis highlighting inaccuracies and lack of context.

+In October 2025 Brown launched a six-hour podcast series tracing the rise of antisemitism in Canada through protests against Israel, following the October 7 attacks and Israel's responding attacks on Gaza.
+Brown worked on the podcast with his wife Kate Minsky, and journalist Michael Fraiman.
+In an interview about his series, on the podcast Quillette, Brown finally gave some insight into his political beliefs on the war, itself, when he stated he believed it was open to debate if the Israeli state had committed apartheid or genocide.

+In April 2026, PressProgress reported that Brown was banned from Reddit after securing temporary moderator access to r/Canadaland to investigate anonymous users who had criticized him, the podcast and staff members including Sam Konnert, Noor Azrieh and Julian Abraham, who discussed their anger about the criticism on Canadaland’s own podcast.
+Brown admitted to 'spear phishing' reddit accounts that criticized him and staff, and sending IP-tracking links to lawyer and author Mark Bourrie, but denied sending the same phishing links to other journalists who also reported receiving them.
+Although Canadaland obtained a number of IP addresses, the effort failed to identify any of its anonymous critics.

 Funding

 The company's main revenue streams are on-air advertisements and, since 2014, direct crowdfunding.
 Canadaland publishes an annual transparency report that details their finances.

 The company's 2017–2018 annual fundraising campaign included an appeal by Ryan McMahon to launch a new investigative podcast called Thunder Bay.
 The campaign proved successful, surpassing their "funding threshold".